 - T-shirts: Especially “torn” or shapeless ones.

 Makeup should also be taken into account as a part of the business image for the female half of the population – choose a style with a more natural look.
-What should be included in a woman’s casual wardrobe and what should guide the decision?
-An example is demonstrated in the image.
+What is appropriate in a woman’s casual wardrobe, and what should guide the decision?
+Find a good example in the image.

 To-the-knee skirts and dresses

-The classic length is up to the knee or slightly higher.
-As for shades, there are no restrictions but intricate patterns and designs are best avoided.
+The classic length is up to the knee or slightly below.
+As for shades, there are no restrictions, but avoid intricate patterns and designs.
 When choosing dresses, opt for more restrained styles.
 It is always a strict rule to avoid extreme lengths and very tight or dressy variants.

 Whether it’s classic, wide, chinos, or suit trousers, the decision is yours.
-Fortunately, there is a wider collection of styles for women than men.
-Companies are increasingly allowing jeans to be worn.
+Fortunately, there is a broader collection of styles for women than men.
+Companies are increasingly allowing to wear jeans.
 Carefully approach your choice – take into account the requirements of your office.
-Sometimes jeans with patterns are allowed, but holes and “rips” are always taboo everywhere.
+Sometimes jeans with patterns are pretty acceptable, but holes and “rips” are taboo everywhere.

-A looser or more fitted blouse is the perfect piece of clothing for a business casual look.
+A looser or more fitted blouse is perfect for a business casual look.
 Details and patterns are subject to company rules.
-The sizes of elements such as ruffles and shuttlecocks often need to be clarified.
+The sizes of elements, such as ruffles and shuttlecocks, often need to be clarified.
 Blouses can add variance to your business casual outfit if you stick with neutral colors and keep necklines within conservative limits.

-The casual business style allows for various stylish clothing options, offering variety and the introduction of fashionable elements.
-But always remember that your appearance must be professional – at any time, you may need to meet with clients.
-Both men and women can complement their look with discreet watches, bracelets, chains, earrings, or rings.
+The casual business style allows for various stylish clothing options, offering variety and introducing fashionable elements.
+But always remember that your appearance must be professional – you may need to meet with clients at any time.
+Both men and women can complement their looks with discreet watches, bracelets, chains, earrings, or rings.
 The main rule is moderation in everything.